levibostian/Wendy-Android/README.md

 ## Example app

 This library comes with an example app.
+You may open it in Android Studio to test it out and see how the code works with the library.

 ## Documentation